 Directions for configuring ports are specific to the make and model of the router being used and can be found by visiting the manufacturer's website or referencing the router's manual.
-We will summarise instructions for the generalised process of port forwarding in this article.
+We will summarize instructions for the generalized process of port forwarding in this article.
 You can also contact your Internet Service Provider for assistance with this process.

 Directions for configuring ports for Windows firewall depend on which version of Windows you are currently running.
 Instructions can be found on Microsoft's website.